-Now, more than ever, it’s critical that businesses move beyond “silver bullet” marketing – only employing a single marketing tactic and assuming their business will soar.
-These are the businesses that try that one thing, then claim “marketing doesn’t work.”
-It takes multiple touch points to convert a stranger into a buyer and your marketing needs to reflect this.
+Now, more than ever, it’s critical that businesses move beyond “silver bullet” marketing – only employing a single marketing tactic and assuming your business will soar.
+Effective marketing demands multiple touch points to convert a stranger into a buyer, and your strategy needs to reflect this.

-In order to beat out competitors and rise to the top of your market you need to tie together your advertising, online presence and customer experience to create a marketing strategy that carries users through every stage of your funnel, and drives industry-leading results for your business.
+In order to beat out competitors and rise to the top of your market you need to tie together your outbound marketing, inbound marketing and customer experience into a cohesive customer journey that guides users through each stage of your funnel.
+This is where industry-leading results are found.

-Definition: All of the actions your business takes in order to reach new audiences.
-Another word for this would be “Outbound Marketing,” since you’re reaching out to new people.
+Definition: All of the actions your business takes in order to reach out to new audiences who haven’t heard of you (yet).

-Depending on if you’re a B2B (Business to Business) or B2C (Business to Consumer) company, your tactics may vary quite a bit.
-Why are the approaches different?
-Because of how these affect your audience size and the purchase size.
-Smaller audiences and larger purchases will mean you can spend more on a select number of people, whereas larger audiences with smaller purchases mean you can target large volumes, but the cost-per-engagement better be rock bottom.
-Once you know your audience, this will give you a strong indication of where you can develop new advertising tactics, reaching out to new people in that audience.
+Depending on if you’re a B2B (Business selling to Business) or B2C (Business selling to Consumer) company, your tactics will vary quite a bit.
+Much of this is due to the logistics of the audience size and purchase size.
+Small audiences and large purchases (like a fleet of trucks) will mean you can spend a lot on winning over a select number of people, whereas large audiences with small purchases (like chewing gum) mean you can target large volumes, but the cost-per-impression has to be pennies.
+Depending on your product and target market, this will give you a strong indication of where you can develop new Outbound Marketing tactics.

 - Mass mail outs